2025lecyashwanthgmc-ai/Experiment-2/README.md

 |-------------|-----------------------|--------------|-----------|
 | 1 + 1.6 + (1k/58.8k) = **2.617** | ([gm₁RSro₁ + RS + ro₁] ∥ ro₂) ≈ **42.6 kΩ** | (1.6 mS / 2.617) × 42.6 kΩ ≈ **26 V/V** | 20 log₁₀(26) ≈ **28 dB** |

+The above calculation shows that the voltage gain of the amplifier depends on the transconductance (**gm**) and the effective output resistance of the circuit.
+The source degeneration resistor **RS** introduces negative feedback, which slightly reduces the gain but improves the stability and linearity of the amplifier.

 For **TSMC 180 nm technology**, the channel-length modulation parameter λ typically lies in the range **0.1–0.2 V⁻¹**, which produces output resistance values consistent with the LTspice operating point.
+This parameter affects the output resistance **ro** of the MOSFET and therefore influences the overall voltage gain of the amplifier.

 ---

 ### Observation

-The AC analysis shows a midband gain of 28.71 dB, which agrees closely with both theoretical and transient gain results.
+The AC analysis shows a midband gain of **28.71 dB**, which agrees closely with both theoretical and transient gain results.
+This confirms that the circuit is properly biased and operating in the intended amplification region.

 ### Reason for Small Variation

-The difference occurs because theoretical calculations assume ideal device behavior, while LTspice includes practical effects such as channel-length modulation.
+The difference occurs because theoretical calculations assume ideal device behavior, while LTspice includes practical effects such as channel-length modulation, parasitic capacitances, and mobility degradation.
+These non-ideal effects slightly modify the small-signal parameters (**gm** and **ro**) of the transistor, leading to minor differences between theoretical and simulated gain values.

 -----------------------------------------------------------------------------------
 ### EXP2- CIRCUIT 2B – Common Source – Cascode Amplifier with Active Load